-Salt Lake County plans are subject to IRS regulations.
+Salt Lake County plans are subject to regulations in section 125 of the IRS code..
 Because of this, you need an IRS Qualifying Event to make changes to your plan outside Open Enrollment.

-You have 30 days, including the date of the event, to make the change in PeopleSoft and send your information to the Benefits Team.
+You have 31 days (includes the date of the event) to make the change in PeopleSoft and send your information to the Benefits Team.
 Documents should be sent to the benefits team at email@example.com or faxed to 385-468-0573.
-The original not necessary.
+The original is not necessary.

-After the change has been approved by HR, log into PeopleSoftto make the change online.
+After the change has been approved, the Benefits Team will open the event in PeopleSoft.
+You then log into PeopleSoftto make the change online.
 Please review these instructions.

 It may take up to three weeks for you to see the premium or coverage change on your paycheck, and PEHP keeps your beneficiary information on file.

 When you get married or divorced, have children, or when your children get married or turn age 26, it is your responsibility to update the coverage and/or beneficiaries.

 The quickest and easiest way to resolve issues is to contact the benefit administrator directly.
 If you still have questions or issues, please get in touch with the Benefits Team.

 ASI Flex Spending - 800-659-3035